rogperez/war/server/README.md

 }

 ```
-NOTE: at this point Kanye (player 1) can not draw again since he’s already in the match
+NOTE: at this point Kanye (player 1) can not draw again since he's already in the match

 ## Win/Loss
 ---------------------------------------------------------------------